 Fresh air and sunshine are sometimes forgotten necessities.
 Getting sunlight on your face first thing in the morning has a cascade of effects that help you wake up.
 Sunshine helps to set the cycle of your circadian rhythm, which controls functions in your body that relate to sleepiness and alertness.
 Being in the sun releases endorphins, which are “feel-good” chemicals that increase your sense of well-being and happiness.
 Serotonin is also released when soaking up the sun’s rays, which can help you feel more focused and calm.
 The fresh air outside (especially on a cool, crisp morning) can be refreshing and invigorating, setting the tone for your day and bringing a vibrance to your morning.

-Get out of your comfort zone and into a cold shower!
-Getting in a brisk cold shower first thing in the morning might take some getting used to, but it brings all kinds of amazing benefits if you can endure the initial shock of it.
-Cold showers and ice plunge baths are popular biohacks that get your blood pumping and help your muscles to recover from a workout, and they are fantastic for waking you up!
-The burst of cold activates your sympathetic nervous system and encourages the release of endorphins, cortisol, and adrenaline.
+Get out of your comfort zone and into a cool shower!
+Getting in a brisk cool shower first thing in the morning might take some getting used to, but it brings all kinds of amazing benefits if you can endure the initial shock of it.
+Cool showers and ice plunge baths are popular biohacks that get your blood pumping and help your muscles to recover from a workout, and they are fantastic for waking you up!
+The burst of coolness promotes your sympathetic nervous system and encourages the release of endorphins, cortisol, and adrenaline.

 Eat a Healthy Breakfast